Miles Nielsen: Academy Award for "Undefeated"

 In 2012 the documentary film "Undefeated," which featured original music scored and performed by Miles Nielsen and fellow Rusted Hearts guitarist Daniel McMahon, was awarded an Academy Award for "Best Documentary Feature."
 The soundtrack for the movie was released on February 17, 2012, with eleven of its seventeen tracks composed and performed by Miles Nielsen and Daniel McMahon.

 2016

 Miles Nielsen & Kelly Steward performing in Rockford, IL, July 4, 2017.

-Weep & Willow
+Weep and Willow

 Miles Nielsen and his wife, Kelly Steward, released a four-song EP titled "Weep & Willow" in 2016.
 The couple frequently duet on stage performing songs from this release.

-2019 - Present
+2019–present

 The Nielsen Trust performing in Lake Delton, Wisconsin.

 The Nielsen Trust

 Miles Nielsen is a member of the rock group The Nielsen Trust.
 Formed in 2019 and billed as a family band, its members include Nielsen's father, Rick Nielsen; his brother, Daxx Nielsen; and his wife, Kelly Steward.
 The band was formed at the suggestion of Nielsen's mother, Karen Nielsen.
 Rick Nielsen and Daxx Nielsen are both members of the rock band Cheap Trick.
 Rounding out the rest of the line up are fellow Rusted Hearts bandmates Dave McClellan (bass guitar) and Adam Plamann (keyboards, clarinet & saxophone).

+On November 9, 2025 Jason Narducy announced in a Threads social media post that he would be replacing Dave McClellan on bass guitar for three mid-December 2025 performances by The Nielsen Trust.